dianamn/gallery-and-caption/readme.txt

 If you think, that you found a bug in our [WordPress Photo Gallery](https://huge-it.com/wordpress-photo-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.1.2 =
+* We had to make an update because multiple users reported in forum a CSS conflict with older versions of WordPress.

 = 2.1.1 =
 * 1) We have added Albums functionality.